 (The same advice applies to the Delta Platinum and Delta Reserve card families that we’ll discuss below).

-With either of the Delta Gold cards, the 70,000 Delta SkyMiles will be enough to cover at least five one-way WestJet flights within Canada – not bad for a single credit card signup bonus with no first-year annual fee!
+With either of the Delta Gold cards, the 70,000–75,000 Delta SkyMiles will be enough to cover five or six one-way WestJet flights within Canada – not bad for a single credit card signup bonus with no first-year annual fee!

 Plus, if you actually fly Delta at some point (perhaps on a cheap SkyMiles redemption down to the US), you’ll enjoy a free first checked bag and priority boarding on your Delta flights.

-The Amex US Delta Platinum Card and Amex US Delta Platinum Business Card are both offering 90,000 Delta SkyMiles upon spending US$3,000 in the first three months.
+The Amex US Delta Platinum Card and Amex US Delta Platinum Business Card are offering 90,000 and 95,000 Delta SkyMiles upon spending US$3,000 and US$5,000 in the first three months, respectively.
 The cards have annual fees of US$250.

-With either of the Delta Platinum cards, the 90,000 Delta SkyMiles will be enough for at least seven one-way WestJet flights within Canada – that’s pretty outstanding for a single credit card signup bonus!
+With either of the Delta Platinum cards, the 90,000–95,000 Delta SkyMiles will be enough for at least seven one-way WestJet flights within Canada, which is outstanding for a single credit card signup bonus.

-The Amex US Delta Reserve Card and Amex US Delta Reserve Business Card are both offering 80,000 Delta SkyMiles (as well as 20,000 Medallion Qualifying Miles) upon spending US$5,000 in the first three months.
+The Amex US Delta Reserve Card and Amex US Delta Reserve Business Card are offering 80,000 and 85,000 Delta SkyMiles (as well as 20,000 Medallion Qualifying Miles) upon spending US$5,000 or US$6,000 in the first three months, respectively.
 The cards have annual fees of US$550.

 Just like the Delta Gold and Delta Platinum, the personal version of the Delta Reserve comes with the same US$200 statement credit on US home furnishing stores.